grecosalvatore/DriftLensDemo/README.md

 </table>

 ### Data stream generation
-For each use case, the user can generate a data stream by setting two parameters: the *number of windows* and the *window size*.
+For each use case, you can generate a data stream by setting two parameters: the *number of windows* and the *window size*.
 A data stream consisting of number of windows will be created, each composed of window size samples.

-In the generation of the data stream, the user can simulate four types of drift scenarios:
+In the generation of the data stream, you can simulate four types of drift scenarios:

 ![Screenshot](static/images/drift-lens-demo-drift-patterns.png)